-Green vs red grapes, is there anything different about the two other than color?
+Green vs red grapes, is there anything different about these grape types other than color?

 Red grapes get their color from the disease-fighting antioxidants flavonoids that carry anti-inflammatory properties.
 They also contain vitamin C and B, potassium, fiber, and they’re low in calories.